gravitylens/cm-labmanual-template/Cheatsheet.md

 This line features `Inline code`.

 ### Fenced Code Block
 Use triple backticks to denote a code block containing multiple lines.
 After the opening backticks, you can also specify the coding language.
-Some advanced markdown renderers will apply the appropriate syntax highlighting for that language.
+Some markdown interpreters will apply the appropriate syntax highlighting for that language.
 <pre><code>```Fortran
 program hello
     print *, 'Hello, World!'